About the Neilson Building Project

 An important goal in the design and construction of a new Neilson is to create a resilient building with spaces that are flexible and adaptable to changing needs.
 While we can’t predict what those needs may be, we can design spaces that can respond to technological changes and be reprogrammed for new uses without great cost.

 Yes!
 One of the main goals of the renovation is to create more welcoming, quiet study spaces, as well as spaces for other activities.
 Maya Lin has spoken a lot about contemplative spaces for work, and that approach is evident in her buildings.
-The Neilson Library will also connect to Alumnae Gym, which in the future will be a 24-hour study space.
+The Neilson Library will also connect to alumnae gymnasium, which in the future will be a 24-hour study space.

 There are no faculty offices in the new Neilson, but there are a number of classrooms and collaboration spaces that will be available for faculty use.
 For details on recommendations on uses of space in the new building, please see the library program planning document.
 This document was developed in fall 2015 by the Library Program Committee, with assistance from the architects, and submitted to the board of trustees in early 2016.